 Bird sounds wake us the next morning, and I look out over the jungle from a one room stone and log cabin.
 This is another place and time.
 Africa.
 Jungle.
 Mist.
 The mountain forms its own ecosystem, catching moisture from the oceans and creating a living breathing organism.

 A young Kikuyu boy will be our guide on our climb.
 Our first stop is Klarwill’s hut at 15,000 feet.
 The next goal is a step below the peak at 17,000 feet.
 I ask his name, and he says, “Kirinyaga.”
-I try not to look at his torn tennis shoes as I ask him if his name has a meaning.
+I try not to look at his torn tennis shoes as I ask him if in the Kikuyu tradition, his name has a meaning.
 He says it means “Mountain of Brightness.”
 We are all the product of the hopes of generations before us.
 Kirinyaga is what the Kikuyu call Mount Kenya.

 It is hard to tell the difference between the rain and the mist.
 As we pass through a cloud forest, Kiriyaga points out steaming piles of buffalo dung.
 Then we plunge into an alpine bog; a swamp on the side of a hill.
 It’s made up of mud, water, plants and more mud.
 I think about Kirinyaga’s feet and how they must be wet, but soon he is carrying one of our packs and waiting patiently for us to catch up.